 Each individual has the opportunity to develop their strengths and to discover new talents and interests.
 Activities vary from term to term and are relevant to each phase.

 Across the academic year, students take part in a number of school trips to enhance their classroom learning.
-In addition, children are offered the opportunity to participate in a variety of extracurricular clubs during lunch breaks, and before the school day (planned for the 2021/22 academic year).
+In addition, children are offered the opportunity to participate in a variety of extracurricular clubs during lunch breaks, and before the school day.

 We recognise the constraints that a school such as ours has with delivering extracurricular activities outside the school day, due to the limitations imposed from a large percentage of students travelling to school on SEN Transport from multiple areas of the county, and from other counties, therefore we attempt to include as many opportunities to access activities through our Preparing for Adulthood curriculum so that students do not lose out.